PAWAN1707/Project-using-React/README.md

 # React Quiz Application

-This project is a web-baed quiz application developed using React.
+This project is a web-based quiz application developed using React.

 # Getting Started with Create React App